lasrol/ThrallBot-docs/readme.md

 1. **!gank**

     * Allows user to send the bot to any channel (within the bot's permissions) to play the selected file.
-      Example : `gank @InsertUser *soundfile*` You do not need to write the username after "@" - there will be a list of users currently online for you to choose from.
+      Example : !gank @InsertUser *soundfile* You do not need to write the username after "@" - there will be a list of users currently online for you to choose from.
 The bot will also leave a message (example "You just got ganked"